lorenyeung/forceReindexXray/README.md

 ## Installation
 ### Standalone Binary
-See the new releases section :)
+See the releases section on the left.
 Those can be run with `./reindex-<DISTRO>-<ARCH>`

 ### Source code method